TrevStoke/Trainex/docs/preliminary_specification.md

 ###	List a Plan's Skills

 List the skills associated with a plan.
-This may be a part of 'View More Plan Details' feature.
+(It may be that this feature will be a part of the 'View More Plan Details' feature.)

 ###	Create a New Skill